 UX stands for user experience.
 Simply put, it focuses on making your audience have a good time on your website.
 To stay in your eCommerce store and move through the marketing funnel, they should enjoy the content, page design, and many other factors that we’ll cover further in this article.

 UX is also crucial for helping your business with conversions.
 Yes, getting more leads on your site is important.
 Still, keeping web users interested and engaged on your page is exactly what you need to boost your sales.
-If you don’t put in the effort to make each user happy and interested in your products or services, you’ll lose leads for your business.
+If you don’t put in the effort to make each user happy and interested in your products or services, you’ll lose leads.

 What’s more, proper UX design activities keep visitors on your site for longer and help them get to know your brand and offer.
 And when people become more familiar with your vision, they are more likely to choose you over the competition.